Mukku Raju: Career

 Raju was also an Ayurveda practitioner and a Multilinguist and was best known by the name Sagi Rajan Raju in his hometown, Kumudavalli.

-Raju passed at the age of 83 after a short illness, and his funeral took place at Cherukuvada.
+Raju died aged 83 after a short illness, and his funeral took place at Cherukuvada.

 Filmography

-Other films like Erra Sainyam, Orey Rikshaw and Cheemala Dandu were some of his popular movies.
-He played important roles in movies directed by R. Narayana Murthy.
-He choreographed for legendary actors NTR and Sivaji Ganesan.

 Awards

 He received the Nandi Award for Best Character Actor in 2008 for the film 1940 Lo Oka Gramam.

 Death

 Raju died on 31 July 2014 due to ill health in Bhimavaram, West Godavari district.